Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.LinqToDb/Readme.md

-# LinqToDb - Lombiq Helpful Libraries for Orchard Core
+# LINQ to DB - Lombiq Helpful Libraries for Orchard Core

 ## About

-With the help of this module you can write LINQ expressions and run it with an `ISession` extension method to query from the DB instead of writing plain SQL queries.
+With the help of this project you can write LINQ expressions and run it with an `ISession` extension method to query from the DB instead of writing plain SQL queries.
+Uses the [LINQ to DB project](https://linq2db.github.io/).

 ## Documentation